-The benefits of overnight treatments aren’t just limited to your hair, but are great for boosting your skin health as well.
-Before going to bed, you can apply few drops of argan oil onto your skin, especially around the delicate area of your eyes to get rid of dark circles and uneven skin tone.
+The benefits of overnight treatments aren’t just limited to your hair but are great for boosting your skin health as well.
+Before going to bed, you can apply a few drops of argan oil onto your skin, especially around the delicate area of your eyes to get rid of dark circles and uneven skin tone.
 This wonder oil can also prevent the occurrence of premature wrinkles and fine lines along with counter-attacking the effects of UV exposure and various environmental irritants.
 The fact that argan oil easily penetrates into your skin and doesn’t stay on your skin’s surface ensures that there are no oily stains left behind on your pillow covers.

 Are There Any Side Effects and Risks Associated with Argan Oil?